MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 	- On the **Link settings** window that appears, select the **People you choose** option.
 	- Under **More settings**, if **Can edit** appears, then select **Apply**.
 However, if **Can view** appears, then select **Can view**, and in the menu that appears, select **Can edit** and then select **Apply**.
 	- In the **Share "ProtectedDocument1"** window, select the **Copy link** button.
-	- Select the **Mail - Alex Wilber - Outlook** tab in your browser and then paste the link into the body of the email message.
+	- Select the **Mail - Holly Dickson - Outlook** tab in your browser and then paste the link into the body of the email message.

 26. Select **Send**.

 27. Switch to **LON-CL2**.

 28. On **LON-CL2**, you should still be logged into **Outlook on the Web** as **Joni Sherman**.
-In Joni’s **Inbox**, you should see the email that Alex just sent whose Subject line indicates the document has Edit permission.
+In Joni’s **Inbox**, you should see the email that Holly just sent whose Subject line indicates the document has Edit permission.
 Open this email.

 29. In the email, select the attached file to open it.

 30. When Joni had View only permission, the document opened in the Reading View pane.
 As such, Joni could not edit the document.
 This version of the document provides Joni with Edit permission, so this time the document should open in Word in normal edit mode.
 Verify that you can enter something into the document.

 	**Note:**  In this task, you just verified that Microsoft Entra ID Protection protected the document based on the PII policy parameters that you configured.
 When Joni was assigned View only permission, the document opened in the Reading view and she was unable to change it.
 When Joni was assigned Edit permission, the document opened in Word and she was able to change it.
-And since Alex didn't share the document with you, you couldn't open it when Alex sent the document in an email to your personal mailbox.
+And since Holly didn't share the document with you, you couldn't open it when she sent the document in an email to your personal mailbox.

 ## Congratulations!
 You have just completed the final lab in this course.